IrvingZha0/lab-bcos/docs/CNS.md

 That means the current contract is the newly deployed contract.

 ```
-- Contract reset
+- Reset contract
-  If needs to retrieve the original contract after the update, then use reset.
+  Use reset to recover the original contract after the update.
-  First, find out how many updates are overwritten by the current version contract.
+  First, list history of update.
 ```javascript
 babel-node cns_manager.js historylist HelloWorld cns_manager.js  ........................Begin........................